Compliance Key Risk Indicators Examples

 Total number of external accounting deadlines missed by regulators in measurement period.
 Reasons for assessing this metric – This measure measures the risks arising from failure to comply with regulatory deadlines.

-Having not met regulatory deadlines can cause penalties for violations or revocation of business credentials.
+Having not met all regulatory requirements and deadlines can cause penalties for violations or revocation of business credentials.
 This factor will affect the organization’s ability to work in certain areas, affect its position within regulatory authorities and potentially lead to avoided fees.

 Operational Risk Indicator Example # 3 – Percentage of Journal Entries Performed Manually